 Zippy, zesty Homemade Italian Dressing is delicious on salads and makes an excellent marinade...plus it's all-natural and easy to make!

 Have you jumped on the make-your-own-salad-dressing bandwagon yet?
 Because if you haven't, there's no time like the present.
-Fresh, homemade salad dressing is so much tastier than store-bought.
-It’s also way less expensive, not to mention free of any icky ingredients or additives.

 I have always loved Italian Dressing, both for its flavor and its versatility.
 Not only is it tasty on green salads, but it's also delicious on sliced tomatoes, cucumbers, pasta salad, or as marinade for chicken, pork, or beef.
 And while I've enjoyed some yummy bottled Italian salad dressings over the years, nothing compares to making it yourself from scratch.